 These grants will be available bi-annually.
 The next round of selections will be made in October.
-Applications and letters of recommendation are due no later than Monday, September 19, 2016.
-The spring deadline will be Monday, March 20, 2017.
+Applications and letters of recommendation for Spring 2018 will be due Monday, March 19, 2018.

 The Elizabeth D. Gee Research on Women Endowed Fund is the outgrowth of a long-standing program of small grants administered by the Department and its predecessors - the Center for Women's Studies and the Women's, Gender and Sexuality Studies Program - since the late 1970s.
 The small grants program was re-named in honor of Elizabeth D. Gee in recognition of her scholarship in the fields of education and feminist ethics and in appreciation of her commitment to raising funds for Women's, Gender and Sexuality Studies research.
 The endowment is supported by donations from family, friends, and colleagues of the late Dr. Gee and the department.